bhauman/bhauman.github.com/drafts/housing-bubble.md

-As people find it increasingly difficult to either find fullfilling work or just work it would be nice to literally think outside of the box and finally listen to the loud cries of Buckminster Fuller exhorting us to use our intelligence and modern materials/engineering to help us transcend the idea that housing is a scarce resource.
+As people find it increasingly difficult to either find fullfilling work or just work it would be nice to literally think outside of the box and finally listen to the call of Buckminster Fuller exhorting us to use our intelligence and modern materials/engineering to transcend the idea that housing is a scarce resource.

 Housing still costs money but it can cost tremendously less and be tremendously simpler to maintain.